MartinBernstorff/Memium/readme.md

 ```

 ### Pipeline abstractions
 The library is built as a pipeline illustrated below.
-The left path describes the abstract pipeline, defined by abstract interfaces.
-The right path describes implementation I use, and which is part of this repo.
+Left describes the abstract pipeline, defined by interfaces.
+The right path describes an implementation of those interfaces from markdown to Anki, which is available in the CLI.

 ```mermaid